ospalh/3d-printing/ProScan Filmhalter/description.md

 ## How designed

 First i looked at shred’s [110 film holder](https://www.thingiverse.com/thing:1328672) for plustek scanners.
-Firt change the outer size to “Reflecta”, scan my stack of 110 films, than change the film size and scan the Minox.
-Turns out i only had one 110 film, which i scanned on my flatbed scanner.
-So i started over from scratch.
+Firt change the outer size to “Reflecta”, scan my stack of 110 films, than change the film size and scan the Minox, but started over from scratch, anyway.

 I briefly experimented with a hinge (based on rohinosling’s  [parametric hinge](https://www.thingiverse.com/thing:2187167)) but i had too much problems breaking them free.
-The original Reflecta film holders have a hinge.
+(The original Reflecta film holders do have a hinge.)

 For a while i had planned to bury the magnets.
 Pause the print, put them in, let them be covered by PLA.
 The putting in worked OK, but i later found them on the steel extruder carrier.
 They had leaped up when a big iron mass passed by, foiling this plan.

 There was also a version with thin bars to separate the images, but as the spacing of them on the Minox films i have is so irregualr i dropped that.
+See the 110 and 126 versions.

-There is some design history available at my [github repo](https://github.com/ospalh/3d-printing/tree/develop/Reflecta-Minoxhalter).
+There is some design history available at my [github repo](https://github.com/ospalh/3d-printing/tree/develop/ProScan Filmhalter).